PTAB

 4. Key Claim Construction Positions

-• "volume concentration": Petitioner argued this term was not explicitly defined in the patent.
-Based on extrinsic evidence, Petitioner proposed it should be construed as "the volume of the primary magnetic metallic particulate pigment divided by the volume of all materials that form the magnetic layer," calculated from the recipe of materials.
+• "volume concentration": Petitioner proposed this term should be construed as "the volume of the primary magnetic metallic particulate pigment divided by the volume of all materials that form the magnetic layer," as calculated from the recipe of materials used.

-• "magnetic metallic particulate pigment": Petitioner contended that the specification and extrinsic evidence support a construction that includes metal and/or metal alloys but excludes hexagonal ferrites, which are described as a separate, alternative embodiment in the ’959 patent.
+• "magnetic metallic particulate pigment": Petitioner argued this term includes metal and/or metal alloy particles but explicitly excludes hexagonal ferrites, which the patent specification describes as a distinct, alternative embodiment.

-• "orientation ratio": The patent provides a definition, which Petitioner simplified to "[t]he ratio of the saturation remanence measured in the recording medium's intended transport direction to the saturation remanence measured in the in-plane direction perpendicular to the recording medium's intended transport."
-This construction was foundational to calculating the ratio from prior art squareness values.
+• "orientation ratio": Petitioner adopted the patent’s explicit definition, simplified to mean the ratio of the saturation remanence measured in the intended transport direction to that measured in the perpendicular in-plane direction.

 5. Key Technical Contentions (Beyond Claim Construction)